Generalized front propagation for spatial stochastic population models: Preliminaries and Statement of the Main Results

-\begin{remark} We mention that the dependencies in \eqref{j.4} differ slightly from how they are stated in \cite{BS}.
+\begin{remark} We state \eqref{j.3} in a simplified manner (compared to how it appears in \cite{BS}) which is more convenient for most of the models we consider.
+We also mention that the dependencies in \eqref{j.4} differ slightly from how they are stated in \cite{BS}.
 This does not impact the proof in \cite{BS}, but it is a bit easier to digest, and such dependencies hold in the present setting. \end{remark}